-The Best Shoes for Supination: Your One Stop Shopping Guide
+The Best Shoes for Supination: Your Complete Shopping Guide

 If you struggle with supination, you’re probably already aware of how many problems it can cause.
 If not, that’s what we’re here for!
 Ahead, we’ll take a look at what supination is (and what it means to be “over supinated“), as well as information, such as:

 - Physical issues and injuries it can cause

 If you’re a supinator, guess what?
 It’s time to invest in top-quality shoes with the right arch support for supination.
 That is, if you haven’t already!
 You’d be surprised at the selection of quality footwear, orthotics, insoles, and more that can be used to battle and prevent this oft-painful issue.

 Keep reading for your one-stop shopping guide to finding the best shoes for supination.

 Supination, also known as underpronation, occurs when weight is placed on the outside of the foot while walking.
 It’s actually a normal part of the gait cycle, or the movement of a foot through each step.
 In other words, both supination and pronation, its opposite, refer to the foot’s natural movement while walking, running, or hiking.
 It’s when either of these anatomical movements become excessive that we run into problems — literally!

 Those with excessive supination tend not to roll their feet in enough while in motion.
 Healthline tells us that “in a normal stride, your foot should roll inward a bit (pronate) so that your weight is on the ball of your foot.
 Then you push off the big toe.
 If you supinate, most of your weight falls on the outside of your foot and you push off from your outer toes instead.”
 This can lead to pain and discomfort in the outer foot, ankle, knee, and hip areas, so it’s nothing to take lightly.